 - From Barcelona to Nador: The coastal city of Nador is connected to Barcelona by ferry throughout the year with an average of 2 weekly crossings.
 The duration of the trip is 27 hours on average and the route is serviced by Grandi Navi Veloci.
-Tickets for your ferry trip to Nador normally start at €56.
+Tickets for the ferry trip to Nador normally start at €56.

 - From Barcelona to Tangier-Med: The port city of Tangier-Med is connected to the port of Barcelona regularly by the Grimaldi Lines and Grandi Navi Veloci ferry companies.
 The ferry crossing with Grimaldi Lines takes around 27 hours, while the Grandi Navi Veloci route lasts 31 hours on average.
-The starting price of ferry tickets to Tangier-Med can range from €15 to €62 and the crossing takes place at least once a week.
+The starting price for ferry tickets to Tangier-Med can range from €15 to €62 and the crossing takes place at least once a week.